perey/pegl/docs/config.rst

 :py:class:`pegl.display.Display` instances, and once selected, they can be used to create rendering surfaces and contexts.

-The classes and functions listed below are defined in the :py:mod:`pegl.config` module, but are also imported to the top-level :py:mod:`pegl` namespace.
+The :py:class:`Config` class is defined in the :py:mod:`pegl.config` module, but it is also imported to the top-level :py:mod:`pegl` namespace.

 The Config class
 ================